DJRGVC/Coffee-E-Commerce-Fullstack-Application/README.md

 4. Edit recipes (price, amount of each ingredient, add new ingredients)
 5. Make a recipe with a given payment

-The application follows MVC architecture and is guided by the [use cases]()
+The application follows MVC architecture and is guided by the [use cases](https://github.com/DJRGVC/Coffee-E-Commerce-Fullstack-Application/wiki/Use-Cases) created.